About the PEN® System

 A. Click on the Login button on the top right of any page.
 Then, click on the Help!
 I forget my login information to receive an e-mail containing your username or password.

 Q. Can I share my password with others who are not subscribed to the PEN® System?

-A. Individual and Group Subscribers to the PEN System will be provided with a unique password that is for your exclusive use.
+A. Individual Subscribers to the PEN System will be provided with a unique password that is for your exclusive use.

 Users who have purchased a PEN Site License have an automatic login to PEN and therefore are not assigned an individual password.

 Q. Can I download, print and/or photocopy documents in the PEN® website?

 A. Several types of documents can be accessed through the PEN® System and different permissions apply regarding the use of these documents as outlined below.
 There is provision within the PEN System to e-mail certain education tools to clients.

 Documents Available on External Websites Linked Through the PEN® System

 The PEN System hosts documents from external websites, including client tools, professional tools and research papers.
 Users must comply with all copyright laws and requirements applicable to those specific websites.
 Read the copyright information on the website before downloading and using their material.

 Users may download and duplicate copies for educational purposes with their own clients.